tinned-software/PHP-libphono/README-quickstart.md

 # Quick Start

 1. Download the source locally to a web-available directory with a PHP server running.
+2. Download the PHP-Tinned Core and SQL Modules locally to the same directory. for more info see: https://github.com/tinned-software/PHP-Tinned-Core
-2. Point your browser to the ./test/ directory to see examples of how the class works.
+3. Point your browser to the ./test/ directory to see examples of how the class works.

 ## Example Code